sebaminaya0/LendingClub/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using lendingclub.com data from 2007-2010 to better understand:
+For this project, I was interested in using lendingclub.com data from 2007-2010 to better understand:

 - ¿How long it takes for users to pay back their loans?
 - ¿Which are the purposes that tend to be more profitable?